Low-speed chase through 3 towns ends with Smithfield man’s arrest

 MANCHESTER — A Smithfield man was arrested Monday night after leading Augusta police on a low-speed chase through Augusta, Manchester and Winthrop.

-Adrian Silva, 64, was arrested in the parking lot of Mulligan’s convenience store in Manchester without incident and charged with failing to stop for an officer.
+Adrian Silva, 64, was arrested in the parking lot of Mulligan’s convenience store on Western Avenue in Manchester without incident and charged with failing to stop for an officer.
+A witness told the Kennebec Journal that “eight police cars” stopped a white van and were “pulling out backpacks” from the vehicle.

-According to reports, police were alerted to Silva’s vehicle on Western Avenue around 6:30 p.m.
-Sgt.
-Christian Behr said the vehicle was not traveling at a high speed, but alerted officers because it was travelling erratically.
+According to police, officers were alerted to Silva’s vehicle on Western Avenue in Augusta around 6:30 p.m.
+Deputy Chief Kevin Lully said in a Tuesday afternoon release that Silva’s vehicle was traveling without its headlights on.

+“Upon following the vehicle, it began to (drive erratically) at low rates of speed,” Lully wrote.
+“Officers, suspecting the driver was intoxicated, continued to use lights and sirens to entice the driver to stop.”

-Behr said Augusta officers followed Silva’s car with sirens and lights on from Western Avenue in Augusta to the Winthrop town line.
-Silva then slowly turned around back toward Manchester, eventually coming to a stop in the parking lot of Mulligan’s.
+Augusta Police Sgt.
+Christian Behr said Augusta officers followed Silva’s car Western Avenue in Augusta to the Winthrop town line.
+Silva then slowly turned around in the direction of Augusta, eventually coming to a stop in Mulligan’s parking lot in Manchester.
 He exited the vehicle with his hands up before he was arrested.

 “They thought he was stopping … and (he) did kind of a U-turn and went back toward Augusta,” Behr said.

-A Winthrop police officer joined in the pursuit from a distance, while two Augusta officers followed closer to Silva.
-Behr said the chase was not high-speed and there was no danger to the public.
+Behr said a Winthrop police officer joined in the pursuit from a distance, while two Augusta officers followed closer to Silva’s vehicle.
+He said the chase presented no danger to the public.

 “It was very controlled (and) safe, in my opinion,” Behr said, citing what he heard on police radios during the incident.